 Welcome to Children’s Worship!

-Adult-led Children’s Worship is offered to children age 4 through grade 1 during the Sunday morning worship service at 9:30 a.m.
+Adult-led Children’s Worship is offered to children age 4 through grade 1 during Sunday morning worship at Nine.

 Children’s Worship Purpose Statement:

 * Why it’s important to worship